 Exhibit A is Jonah Hill, who has been seen skulking around his SoHo neighborhood clutching the absolute unit that is the 64-ounce, half-gallon Hydro Flask, which he has customized with stickers as if it were a skate deck or MacBook.
-Given his relationship with Allbirds-wearing climate champ Leonardo DiCaprio, Hill is no doubt aware by now that global warming is slowly obliterating the planet (I am writing this article in 104 degrees Fahrenheit heat in Berlin, FFS), but he also knows that the bottle adds a certain je ne sais quoi to his I-just-rolled-out-of-bed-and-still-look-cool-as-fuck aesthetic.
-It’s a flex, perhaps even a meta-flex, a knowing nod to his status as an unlikely style icon, able to transform even the most prosaic item into something desirable.
+Given his relationship with Allbirds-wearing climate champ Leonardo DiCaprio, Hill is no doubt aware by now that global warming is slowly obliterating the planet, but he also knows that the bottle adds a certain je ne sais quoi to his I-just-rolled-out-of-bed-and-still-look-cool-as-fuck aesthetic.
+It's a flex, perhaps even a meta-flex, a knowing nod to his status as an unlikely style icon, able to transform even the most prosaic item into something desirable.

 Like Hill, Shia LaBeouf is a fashion wildcard.
 The original fashion wildcard, in fact.
 LaBeouf knows a thing or two about vintage tees and Nike kicks that are long out of production, but he also understands the importance of staying hydrated at all times.
 After all, this is a guy who would literally lug around a gallon bottle like a ’90s skate kid, no questions asked.
 Keeping with the times, LaBeouf has now moved on to a Hydro Flask that's almost as big as Hill's.